List of unproduced films based on DC Comics imprints: Fables video game

 In 2011, Telltale Games announced The Wolf Among Us, an episodic graphic adventure game based upon Fables.
 With the first of its five episodes released on October 11, 2013 (and the final episode released on July 8, 2014), the game is canon with the comic book universe and is set as a prequel to the comic book.
 The second season of The Wolf Among Us was in production, and was planned to be released sometime in 2018, but the game was delayed and rescheduled for release in 2019 before ultimately being cancelled in September 2018 following the studio's closure.

 The Books of Magic film

 A film version of The Books of Magic has been in development hell for many years.
 It was originally optioned by Warner Bros. for some years before the first Harry Potter book was published, with Neil Gaiman signing on as executive producer in 1998.
 After several years of drafting and redrafting, the script moved so far from the original concept that Gaiman and Paul Levitz advised the filmmakers that any audience seeing it expecting a film based on the comic would be disappointed, and decided to develop the film themselves.
-They worked with screenwriter Matt Greenberg, who had written early drafts of the original script, to come up with some closer to the original story, but nothing came from this.
+They worked with screenwriter Matt Greenberg, who had written early drafts of the original script, to come up with something closer to the original story, but nothing came from this.